2013-08-05 - STYX EK FROM 185.13.32.40 - HOSTAVANQUEST.BIZ

 NOTES:

-In checking around for infected websites, I found an entry on the Malware Domain List website dated 25 July 2013 for an iframe that led to an exploit kit on www.coopcento.it.
+In checking around for infected websites, I found an information on a website having an iframe that led to an exploit kit on www.coopcento[.]it as of 25 July 2013.
 By the time I checked it out on 30 July 2013, the website was off-line being fixed.
 Fortunately, Google cache still had the original index page, so I could replicate the infection chain of events.

 CHAIN OF INFECTION